Member Services Desk

 Recent Weekly Market Updates

-The upcoming Federal Open Market Committee (FOMC) meeting will be the key event of the week.
-While acknowledging recent positive developments on the economic and healthcare fronts, the FOMC likely will reiterate that it expects to maintain an accommodative stance on monetary policy, with a federal funds rate target range of 0 to .25%, until it achieves maximum employment…
+The Federal Open Market Committee (FOMC) meeting will headline a very hectic week.
+Acknowledging recent positive developments on the economic and healthcare fronts, the FOMC is expected to reiterate that it expects to maintain an accommodative stance on monetary policy, with a federal funds rate target range of 0 to .25%, until it achieves maximum employment and inflation at a rate of 2% over the longer run…

 The content provided in these disclosures is presented as a courtesy to be used only for informational purposes and is not represented to be error free.
 The FHLBNY makes no representations or warranties of any kind with respect to the content contained herein, such representations and warranties being expressly disclaimed.
 The FHLBNY is not a financial or investment advisor.